christopher-b/cbennell.com/src/_posts/2024-10-27-bridgetown-tailwind-kamal.md

 ---

 As part of my migration to Bridgetown, I needed a process to deploy my content.
 [Kamal](https://kamal-deploy.org/), the hot new Ruby deploy tool, was the obvious choice.
 But I ran into a tricky bug related to the TailwindCSS integration.
 I'm documenting that bug here for anyone who runs into the same problem.
+{: .lead }

 Bridgetown has an official [TailwindCSS automation](https://github.com/bridgetownrb/tailwindcss-automation)  that adds Tailwind support to your project, although it's not updated or supported by the Bridgetown folks.
 The installation process creates a file, `frontend/styles/jit-refresh.css`, along with a hook to update it during the frameworks `:pre_reload` event.
 This file required in the main CSS file, and changes to it will trigger the Tailwind JIT compiler.
 ## The Problem

 The issue is that `jit-refresh.css` is also `.gitignore`'ed.
 If you're working from a fresh checkout of the project, such as during a [Kamal](https://kamal-deploy.org/) deploy, the file won't exist.
-Did you know that when you deploy with Kamal, it clones your repo into `/var/folders/something`, so any uncommitted changes aren't present in the build?
+Did you know that when you deploy with Kamal, it clones your repo into `/var/folders/{something}`, so any uncommitted changes aren't present in the build?

 The automation does add a line in Bridgetown's Rakefile to ensure the file is created.
 However, we don't always trigger our frontend build using Rake tasks.
-For example the [suggested Dockerfile](https://www.bridgetownrb.com/docs/deployment#docker) compiles frontend assets by calling esbuild directly, not through the Rake task.
-In this case, the `jit-refresh.css` file is not created.
+For example, the [suggested Dockerfile](https://www.bridgetownrb.com/docs/deployment#docker) compiles frontend assets by calling esbuild directly (`npm run esbuild`), not through the Rake task.
+In this case, `jit-refresh.css` is not created.

 If we run esbuild without that file, we might not even notice anything is wrong unless we're reading the output logs.
-The process still completes successful, and exits without throwing an error.
+The process still completes successful, with a zero exit code.
 We do, however, see an error in the logs:

 {% code sh highlight=[5,6] caption="`esbuild` output" %}
 > node esbuild.config.js --minify